Cheezmeister/www.luchenlabs.com/src/content/lp/ecks.pl.md

 Fun fact: this line gave me plenty of grief.
 It started with a `&&` instead, after shell conventions, but *it turns out* that shell conventions are stupid, treating the success return value of 0 as "true" and nonzero as "false".
 This makes for intuitive scripts but defies logic (literally); Perl (like C) *does the exact opposite*.

-Anyway, if we did get a session name, read it, then attach or create as necessary.
+Anyway, if we did get a session name, read it and look for an `@`.

     $sessname =~ /(\w+)(@(\w+))?/;
     my $cmd =  "$tmux_command attach -t $1 || $tmux_command new-session -s $1";